 Materials.
-GCaMP6s and GCaMP6f plasmids were purchased from Addgene (plasmid #40753 and #40755, respectively)19. pET41a and pEGFP-N1 vectors were obtained from Novagen and Clontech, respectively.
+GCaMP6s and GCaMP6f plasmids were a gift from Douglas Kim (Addgene plasmid #40753 and #40755, respectively)19. pET41a and pEGFP-N1 vectors were obtained from Novagen and Clontech, respectively.
 XL10-Gold and BL21 (DE3) Gold cells were purchased from Invitrogen.
 Restriction enzymes were obtained from New England Biolabs and T4 DNA ligase from Fermentas.

 Generation of improved GCaMP6 probes.
 The strategy previously developed and described for the improvement of GCaMP3 probes was followed to design, generate and purify mutants of GCaMP6s and GCaMP6f probes19.
 For protein expression, GCaMP6s and GCaMP6f were subcloned from pGP-CMV backbone into pET41a bacterial expression vector.
 Mutant GECI were generated by site-directed mutagenesis of CaM EF-hands and RS20 peptide as previously described25.
 GCaMP6s and GCaMP6f and their mutants were overexpressed as GST-fusion proteins overnight at 20 °C in the presence of 0.5 mM IPTG in E. Coli BL21(DE3) Gold cells.
-Cells were lysed by sonication and clarified lysates were purified by a single-step GST-chromatography (GSTrap, ÄKTA Purifier, GE Healthcare) in 50 mM Na+-HEPES pH 7.5, 200 mM NaCl and 10 mM glutathione, at 4 °C. Purity of the eluted fractions was determined by SDS-PAGE (6.4% - 20% acrylamide/bisacrylamide gradient).
+Cells were lysed by sonication and clarified lysates were purified by a single-step GST-chromatography (GSTrap, ÄKTA Purifier, GE Healthcare) in 50 mM Na+-HEPES pH 7.5, 200 mM NaCl and 10 mM glutathione, at 4 °C. Purity of the eluted fractions was determined by SDS-PAGE (6.4%-20% acrylamide/bisacrylamide gradient).
 Protein concentrations were measured spectroscopically at 280 nm by a Nanodrop 1000 spectrophotometer (Thermo Scientific) using an ε_0 value of 76585 M-1cm-1 calculated from the amino acid composition for GCaMP6s, GCaMP6f and their EF-hand mutants and ε_0 of 70710 M-1cm-1 for the RS-1 mutants32.

 Quantum yield determination.
 Protein concentrations were adjusted such that the absorbance at the excitation wavelength (490 nm) was between 0.001 and 0.1.
-A series of dilutions was prepared in a buffered solution (50 mM HEPES-K+ pH 7.5, 100 mM KCl, 2 mM MgCl2 with either 5 mM EGTA or 1 mM CaCl2) and the fluorescence spectra were recorded on a Fluorolog3 spectrofluorimeter (Horiba Scientific) at 20 °C or 37 °C. The quantum yield measured for GCaMP6f in Ca2+-saturated buffer was used as a reference ($\Phi = 0.59$)19.
+A series of dilutions was prepared in a buffered solution (50 mM HEPES-K+ pH 7.5, 100 mM KCl, 2 mM MgCl2 with either 5 mM EGTA or 1 mM CaCl2) and the fluorescence spectra were recorded on a Fluorolog3 spectrofluorimeter (Horiba Scientific) at 20 °C. The quantum yield measured for GCaMP6f in Ca2+-saturated buffer was used as a reference ($\Phi = 0.59$)19.
 Data were plotted as integrated fluorescence intensity as a function of absorbance and fitted by linear regression.
 The gradient of the plots for the reference GCaMP6f and the protein to be measured are termed S{GCaMP6f} and S{protein}, respectively.
-Quantum yields were obtained using the following equation: $\Phi{\text{protein}} = \Phi{\text{GCaMP6f}} \times (S{\text{protein}}/S{\text{GCaMP6s}})$.
+Quantum yields were obtained using the following equation: $\Phi{protein} = \Phi{GCaMP6f} \times (S{protein}/S{GCaMP6s})$.

 pH sensitivity of GCaMP6s and GCaMP6f-derived proteins.
-To determine the apparent pKa for each protein in the presence and absence of Ca2+, a series of buffers with 0.5 pH unit intervals were prepared.
+To determine the apparent pKa for each protein in the presence and absence of Ca^{2+} , a series of buffers with 0.5 pH unit intervals were prepared.
 Depending on their respective pH buffering range, appropriate buffer was used for the measurements (MES for pH 6-6.5, HEPES for pH 7-8, TRIS for pH 8.5-9 and CAPS for pH 10).
-The pH titrations were performed by recording fluorescence spectra of 1 μ M protein in Ca2+-free (50 mM buffer, 100 mM KCl, 2 mM MgCl2, 2 mM BAPTA) or Ca2+-saturated (50 mM buffer, 100 mM KCl, 2 mM MgCl2,1 mM CaCl2) conditions (Fluorolog3, Horiba).
+The pH titrations were performed by recording fluorescence spectra of 1 μ M protein in Ca2+-free (50 mM buffer, 100 mM KCl, 2 mM MgCl2, 2 mM BAPTA) or Ca2+-saturated (50 mM buffer, 100 mM KCl, 2 mM MgCl2, 1 mM CaCl2) conditions (Fluorolog3, Horiba).
 BAPTA was chosen over EGTA as Ca2+ chelator because of its stable affinity for Ca2+ over the pH range33.
-All titrations were performed in triplicates and expressed as normalised mean ± s.e.m. pK_a values of ~ 7 were measured for GCaMP6s and GCaMP6f together with their mutants at 20 °C in agreement with previously reported values (Supplementary Fig. S1)19.
+All titrations were performed in triplicates and expressed as normalised mean ± s.e.m.